Netruk44/steam-embedding-search/journal.projects.steam-game-index.md

     * Are there any games that have a review that is more similar to another game's description than its own description?
 * [ ] 10_flask_api: Replace python wget with wget from apt
     * Python version of wget is like, 8 years old and probably awfully insecure...
+* [ ] 11_react_frontend: Add a "system status" indicator.
+    * Have status.txt file uploaded to azure storage somwhere (Hot tier)
+    * Fetch status.txt from frontend
+    * Display contents of status.txt in a status indicator